andrixxz/OOP_ASS1/README.md

 7. Files will be ranked in the last panel the the bottom of the GUI
 8. Press the save button to save information into a new file.
 9. Press the clear button to clear the output panel for a fresh search.

+## What We Would Have Done With More Time

+If we had more time we would have made a spelling function which would have checked and corrected spelling mistakes used by the user.
+We would have also made a method to put the word in past and future tense as well as alternative spelling ie "to" would also search for "too".

+We Would have also added a search where users can search for words by the starting and trailing letters.
+For example if a user entered h*y the words beginning with h and ending in y would be returned ie "happy".